purnima143/Desgem-Design-Portal/README.md

     USER_MAIL=<Enter your mail-id from where you want to send the mails>
     MAIL_PASSWORD=<password of the entered mail-id for the authentication>
     ```
-     or

-  For the MONGO_URL, We have added a string for the local mongoDB connection inside index.js  `   mongodb://localhost:27017/kurakooDB`

 Note: See the .env.example file for further clarity